Skip to content

 text

-./assistant.db — main database (memory, sessions, workflow, triggers, embeddings)
+./assistant.db - main database (memory, sessions, checkpoints, triggers, embeddings)

 ./assistant.db-wal - write-ahead log